Procedure for Creating Mailing Lists at Queen's University

 - ITServices will refer all Login access requests to the current List Owners via instructions contained in the How To Get Help document.

 - ITServices has no lookup facility for, 1) the names of List Owners or 2) the purposes for which mailing lists were created.
-If List Owners wish the campus to be informed about their mailing lists, they will create them as non-confidential and advertize them on their faculty, department, office, or personal web pages.
+If List Owners wish the campus to be informed about their mailing lists, they will create them as non-confidential and advertise them on their faculty, department, office, or personal web pages.

 Confidentiality and Privacy